 I’m also glad I arrived early because, by the time I finished, the line was long.
 Now I know why it’s such a popular eatery.

 There is a multitude of restaurants packed into the tiny area of Sawtelle Japantown.
-Whether you’re craving sushi, Soba, Ramen, Teriyaki, or anything in between it is a bonafide foodie paradise.
+Whether you’re craving sushi, Soba, Ramen, Teriyaki, or anything in between, it is a bona fide foodie paradise.

 There is more than just food

-Sawtelle Japantown is also a fabulous place to shop and hang out whether you are seeking vintage items, want to browse through Japanese manga comics, sit and sip delicious teas, find gorgeous gifts, dress yourself in Japanese fashion, or pick up exotic gardening supplies.
-Plan to spend at least several hours there and I guarantee you’ll have a fabulous time.
+Sawtelle Japantown is also a fabulous place to shop and hang out, whether you are seeking vintage items, want to browse through Japanese manga comics, sit and sip delicious teas, find gorgeous gifts, dress yourself in Japanese fashion, or pick up exotic gardening supplies.
+Plan to spend at least several hours there, and I guarantee you’ll have a fabulous time.

-I bought some quirky birthday cards at Black Market which also sells gifts and fashion items.
+I bought some quirky birthday cards at Black Market, which also sells gifts and fashion items.

 The serene West Los Angeles Buddhist Temple was near where I parked.
 The only thing that wasn’t serene was that I got a ticket.
 I recommend that you park at the Westside Shopping Center’s free garage instead.